LegendsUnchained/vpx-standalone-alp4k/external/vpx-beetlejuicemovie/README.md

 **This table requires a Pre-initialized NVRAM file in order for this table to work properly and accept coins.**
 Required NVRAM File: strngsci.nv
-It should already be in: (vpx-beetlejuicemovie/pinmame/nvram) if not then download the NVRAM Pack from the download link below.
+It should already be in: (vpx-beetlejuicemovie/pinmame/nvram) if not or you have problems then download the NVRAM Pack from the download link below.

 Author(s): [destruk](https://www.vpforums.org/index.php?showuser=5)
 Download:  [Pinball Nirvana](https://pinballnirvana.com/forums/resources/bally-6803-gottlieb-gts3-nvram-pack.3346/)